What is the difference between a yeast allergy and a yeast intolerance?

 People with a yeast intolerance struggle to digest yeast, or find that their digestive system is irritated by foods containing yeast.
 With a yeast allergy, the immune system generates an allergic reaction – for example by releasing histamines into the body – as it identifies yeast as an invader.
 If you suspect you may have an allergy, it’s important to visit your GP as soon as possible.

 Can you outgrow a yeast intolerance?

 Yes, it is possible to lose your intolerance to yeast, though you don’t necessarily ‘outgrow’ it.
-Following a 12-week elimination diet, you may be able to gradually introduce yeast back into your diet.
-As everybody is different, you should monitor any symptoms after consuming any foods or drinks which contain yeast.
+After completing a 12-week elimination diet, you may be able to gradually introduce yeast back into your diet.
+As everybody is different, you should closely monitor symptoms after consuming any foods or drinks which contain yeast.
 You may find you can only tolerate small amounts, or your body no longer reacts to this trigger food.

 Throughout the elimination diet, it’s important you are balancing your diet with nutritious alternatives, especially those containing Vitamin B12 which is commonly found in foods made with yeast.

 How long does it take for a yeast intolerance to show?

 A food intolerance* occurs when your body mistakes a harmless food protein as a threat and produces IgG antibodies – which may result in inflammation and discomfort.
 Yeast intolerance symptoms can be delayed – though it varies, sometimes it can take up to 72 hours for symptoms to show.

 Stress, medication, an unhealthy diet or contracting an infection can initially spark a yeast intolerance and, over a number of years, this can develop and progress in the body.

 *YorkTest defines ‘food intolerance’ as an IgG antibody reaction.